-After filling up on soy milk and others, I decided to go to Dihua Street.
-This is one of the most famous tourist attractions in Taipei.
-In the old streets that have been around since before World War II, there are many stores selling dried fruits, Chinese herbs, dried foods, and dried mullet roe.
-Some of the stores sell swallows' nests, which are rarely seen in Japan.
+After filling up on Doujiang, I decided to go to Dihua Street.
+This is a tourist spot where stores selling Chinese herbs, dried foods, dried fruits, and dried squid meat stand side by side in the old streets that have remained since before World War II.
+Some of the stores sell swallow's nests, which are rarely seen in Japan, making it a fun place to walk around.

-It seems that this place, which has become a busy shopping district, was originally a settlement of the Ketagalan people, an indigenous tribe in Taiwan.
-The Chinese began to live there in the 19th century, and it became prosperous after it was incorporated as part of Tamsui Port, one of the treaty ports at the end of the 19th century.
-It is said that the consulates of Germany and the United States were once located here, so it must have been the center of commerce and politics.
+This area, which is now a downtown area, was originally a settlement of the Ketagalan tribe, an aboriginal tribe in Taiwan.
+The Chinese began to live there in the 19th century, and the area became prosperous after it was incorporated as part of Tamsui Harbor, one of the treaty ports at the end of the 19th century.
+It was once the center of commerce and politics, as it is said to have housed the German and American consulates.

 Oct 2019 IN THE CITY TAIWAN | |